AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-03-Modulating-Shapes-and-Creating-Patterns-in-P5JS-with-Sines-and-Cosines.md

 </div>
 -->

-<p>If you enjoyed this article, consider subscribing to my mailing list, or if you'd like to support this website, consider sharing this article.</p>
+<p>This is it for today's blog post, if you have any questions leave a comment, or shoot me a message directly on any of my social medias!
+If you enjoyed this article, consider subscribing to my mailing list, or if you'd like to support this website, consider sharing this article.</p>